hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
+**June 2022:** I survived the first year of my PhD program!
+I took some wonderful control theory classes which UCSD's mechanical engineering department has to offer, along with some really stimulating math classes the department offers such as real and functional analysis.
+I also passed my Department Qualifying Exam (DQE), so I am excited to start my research for the summer.
+But first, I will be taking a small vacation to Italy to visit family and recover from a challenging year of courses.

 **March 2022:** I just returned from attending the [2022 Spring School on Theory and Applications of Port-Hamiltonian Systems](https://www.epc.ed.tum.de/rt/phs2022/) at the beautiful island of Fraueninsel (Chiemsee), Germany.
 It was a wonderful opportunity to learn about port-Hamiltonian systems, and I met a lot of wonderful colleagues whom I hope to see again in the near future!

 **January 2022:** I've been accepted to the [2022 Spring School on Theory and Applications of Port-Hamiltonian Systems](https://www.epc.ed.tum.de/rt/phs2022/), which I am excited to attend.
 The workshop will take place March 20-25 in Fraueninsel (Chiemsee), Germany.